sumanthkumarc/temp-drupal-dev-tools/README.md

 # temp-drupal-dev-tools

-Temporarily use the drush, drupal console and composer.
+Temporarily use the drush, drupal console and composer by following below steps.
+The files in this repo are just there in case they are needed!!!!.
+Can skip the curl step if you download these files from this repo.

 <h2>Drupal Console:</h2>